chicio/chicio.github.io/_posts/2017-11-24-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

  * an Objective-C++ file `RealmAnalytics`.
 So we can try to modify our main project by:
  * adding the `RealmJS` project and the Objective-C++ files/classes as references
- * linking the static libraries `libRealmJS.a` and `libGCDWebServers.a` to our main project and see if everything work.
+ * linking the static libraries `libRealmJS.a` and `libGCDWebServers.a` to our main project and see if everything works.

 ![react native realm custom manual link step 1](/assets/images/posts/react-native-realm-5-custom-manual-link-step-1.jpg "react native realm custom manual link step 1")
 ![react native realm custom manual link step 2](/assets/images/posts/react-native-realm-5-custom-manual-link-step-2.jpg "react native realm custom manual link step 1")